sveltejs/vite-plugin-svelte/.changeset/young-chicken-agree.md

 '@sveltejs/vite-plugin-svelte': major
 ---

-Handle edge cases for `experimental.prebundleSvelteLibraries`
+Update vite peerDependency to ^2.9.0 and handle edge cases for `experimental.prebundleSvelteLibraries`